 Plus, Windows laptops are also the cheaper alternative which makes then the best choice for beginners.

-On the other hand, if you have the budget and are focused on learning iOS-based languages as Swipe or Objective C, a MacBook is the way to go.
+On the other hand, if you have the budget and are focused on learning iOS-based languages like Swift or Objective C, a MacBook is the way to go.
 That is because these languages require X-Code and it looks highly unlikely that Apple would release to other systems any time soon.

 How much RAM do I need?